everpub/openscienceprize/proposal.md

-Even if a research team succeeds in assembling a state of the art approach to sharing their research from scratch, there is no system in place that allows them to share it with others in a way that encourages reuse, gives them credit for doing so, and tracks
+Even if a research team succeeds in assembling a state of the art approach to sharing their research from scratch, there is no system in place that allows them to share it with others in a way that lowers the bar to entry, gives them credit for doing so, and tracks reuse.

 * Collaborative creation of code is solved by github.